agi-brain/xuance/docs/source/documents/api/policies/categorical_marl.rst

   xuance.mindspore.policies.categorical_marl.MAAC_Policy(action_space, n_agents, representation, mixer, actor_hidden_size, critic_hidden_size, normalize, initialize, activation)

   Multi-Agent Actor-Critic (MAAC) policy for discrete action space.
-  It is used to generate categorical distributions and the tutorial values of the multi-agent team.
+  It is used to generate categorical distributions and the total values of the multi-agent team.

   :param action_space: The action space of the environment.
   :type action_space: Space